Syllabus

 Canada Business Corporations Act, R.S.C.
 1985, c.C‐44, as amended and Regulations – available on line at http://laws-lois.justice.gc.ca/eng/acts/c-44/fulltext.html (“CBCA”)

 B.C.
 Business Corporations Act, S.B.C.
-2002, c.57, as amended (available on line at http://www.bclaws.ca/EPLibraries/bclaws_new/document/ID/freeside/02057_00 (“BCBCA”).
-The BCBCA comprises more than 500 sections and 225 pages; an extensive body of common law
+2002, c.57, as amended (available online at http://www.bclaws.ca/EPLibraries/bclaws_new/document/ID/freeside/02057_00 (“BCBCA”).
+The BCBCA comprises more than 500 sections and 225 pages: an extensive body of common law

 B.C.
 Partnership Act, R.S.B.C.
-1996, as amended – available on line at http://www.bclaws.ca/EPLibraries/bclaws_new/document/ID/freeside/00_96348_01 (“BCPA”)
+1996, as amended – available online at http://www.bclaws.ca/EPLibraries/bclaws_new/document/ID/freeside/00_96348_01 (“BCPA”)

 B.C.
 Securities Act, R.S.B.C.
-1996 – available on line at http://www.bclaws.ca/EPLibraries/bclaws_new/document/ID/freeside/00_96418_01 (“BCSA”)
+1996 – available online at http://www.bclaws.ca/EPLibraries/bclaws_new/document/ID/freeside/00_96418_01 (“BCSA”)

 Other